erinpentecost/ErnBurglary/README.md

 ## Re-implementation of No Witness No Bounty
 You can optionally enable behavior that mimics what you see in *No Witness No Bounty*.
 If there are no witnesses by the time you leave the area, all bounties will reset to what they were when you entered.
 I had to re-implement this because getting them to work together would be harder.

+## Trespassing
+When you enter an area through a door that was locked with a key, but you don't have that key, you'll be considered trespassing.
+If the door is owned by someone, it's also considered trespassing to use it.
+If you get Spotted while trespassing, you'll incur a 10 gold fine (configurable).
+So long as you've used the key on the door once, you will be allowed in the area through that door from then on.
+You don't have to keep the key forever.

 ## Indicators
 - While you're spotted in the area, a 5pt Drain Sneak effect is applied.
 This is removed as soon as you're no longer spotted.
+- If you enter an area and are trespassing, you'll get an alert.
 - When you enter sneak mode, you'll get an alert if you were previously spotted.
 - If you're spotted while in sneak mode, you'll also get an alert.
 - If all the witnesses die, you'll get another alert.